buryeye7/new-friday-cluster-test/README.md

-This repository provides you with the convenient way to make the test evnvironment for friday easiy.
+This repository provides you with the convenient way to make the test evnvironment for friday simply.
-The Hdac nodes are going to run automatically after doing the procedure below.
+The Friday nodes are going to run automatically after doing the procedure below.

 Prerequsite
 1. Install aws-cli.
-2. Set the credentials of aws-cli to kops (IAM).
+2. Set the credentials of aws-cli to kops (IAM) - Refer to kops/init-kops.sh.
 3. Install kops.
 4. Install kubectl.

 Procedure
-1. Run "./kops/make-cluster.sh create", which is for creating the k8s nodes.
-If you want, you can edit the script to modify the instance type, instance number, etc.
+1. Run "./kops/make-cluster.sh create {kubernetes_node_number}", which is for creating the k8s nodes.
+If you want, you can edit the script to modify configuration of kubernetes. {kubernetes_node_number} must be greater than or equal to 6 and be a multiple of 3.

-2. Run "./kubefiles/make-hdac-node-desc.sh {NO}", which you have to replace {NO} to the number of hdac-nodes except seed node.

-3. Run "kubectl get nodes", select the k8s node on which Grafana is going to run and replace the nodeName in kubefiles/grafana/grafana.yaml with selected one.
+    Example)
+        If {k8s_node_number} is 12,
+            - Three nodes of them are assigned to Grafana, Prometheus, CouchDB respectively.
+            - The remaining 9 nodes are used for friday nodes.

+2. Open the following ports on the K8s nodes .
+    - 30300, for the Grafana
+    - 30990, for the Prometheus
+    - 30598, for the CouchDB
+    - 26660, for the Prometheus SRC Server

+3. Run "./kubefiles/deploy-node.sh".

-4. Run "./kubefiles/deploy-node.sh"
+4. Run "./gaiapy/shot.sh".

-5. Access the public IP address of the k8s node on which Grafana container is running with the port 3000.

-If all procedures are successful, you will see the Grafana screen.
+If all procedures are successful, you can connect to {K8S_NODE_IP}:30300 and see the Grafana screen.